kyma-project/website/content/blog-posts/2021-11-23-release-notes-2.0/index.md

 To open the graphical user interface for Kyma, use the `kyma dashboard` command.
 The `kyma console` command is now deprecated.

+## Eventing

+### Removing NATS Operator

+In Kyma 2.0, we removed the [NATS Operator](https://github.com/kyma-project/kyma/tree/release-1.24/components/nats-operator) from Eventing and replaced it with standard Helm charts.

 ## Kyma Dashboard